 Public Transport in Helsinki

-The public transport is mainly operated by Helsinki Regional Transport Authority (HSL) but also a few private companies operate some of the ferries to nearby islands.
-The same ticket is valid for all HSL transport modes but private operators have their own ticketing systems.
-Especially, when heading to the popular Suomenlinna Island, make sure to check who operates the ferry before boarding and that you have the correct ticket.
+The public transport is mainly operated by Helsinki Regional Transport Authority (HSL), but a few private companies also operate some of the ferries to nearby islands.
+The same ticket is valid for all HSL transport modes, but private operators have their own ticketing systems.
+Especially when heading to the popular Suomenlinna Island, make sure to check who operates the ferry before boarding and that you have the correct ticket.

 HSL does not only serve the Helsinki region but also the neighbouring cities VantaaEspoo and Kauniainen.
-The public transport network is divided into zones so your ticket must include the necessary zones to travel legally.
+The public transport network is divided into zones, so your ticket must include the necessary zones to travel legally.
 Travelling without a valid ticket results in a penalty of up to 80 euros.

 Buses